 Does the Metabolic Confusion Diet Work?

-There is some research to suggest that the concept of the metabolic confusion diet can indeed work for weight loss.
+Some research suggests that the concept of the metabolic confusion diet can indeed work for weight loss.

-Subjects on the traditional calorie restriction diet consumed 1,200 calories per day over the six-week period, while the calorie cycling group did three cycles of following a restricted calorie diet for 11 days and then having 3 days of unrestricted intake over the six weeks.
+Subjects on the traditional calorie restriction diet consumed 1200 calories per day over the six weeks, while the calorie cycling group did three cycles of following a restricted calorie diet for 11 days and then having three days of unrestricted intake over the six weeks.

-Subjects following the traditional calorie-restriction diet experienced a significant reduction in their resting metabolic rate (RMR) and the end of the study whereas those who were in the calorie shifting group did not.
+Subjects following the traditional calorie-restriction diet experienced a significant reduction in their resting metabolic rate (RMR) at the end of the study, whereas those who were in the calorie-shifting group did not.

 These results suggest that the metabolic confusion diet, through its calorie-shifting nature, may help preserve resting metabolic rate, support weight loss, and be easier to maintain than traditional restrictive diets.